-Q. JD PROGRAM ACADEMIC SUPERVISION
+I. JD PROGRAM ACADEMIC SUPERVISION

-JD students whose required course GPAs fall at or above 2.15 and below 2.3 at the time of their academic evaluations (see above section P.3. - JD Student Evaluation Timing) will be placed on academic supervision status under the supervision of the Academic Standards Committee.
+JD students whose required course GPAs fall at or above 2.15 and below 2.5 at the time of their academic evaluations (see above section P.3. - JD Student Evaluation Timing) will be placed on academic supervision status under the supervision of the Academic Standards Committee.
 These students still are considered to be in good academic standing.
 The Academic Standards Committee will review the records of these students.
 The Academic Standards Committee has the authority to, among other conditions, require these students to do any or all of the following:

 - 1. Repeat any courses in which a grade of "C-" or below was earned, and/or take a Special Problems course in the substantive area in which a grade of "C-" or below was earned. - 2.
-Complete a course in Legal Methods or another skills course (including writing courses). - 3.
-Complete any or all of the recommended bar courses: Community Property, Criminal

-Procedure II, Remedies, Sales, and Special Problems courses.
+Complete a course in Legal Methods or another skills course (including writing courses). - Complete any or all of the recommended bar courses, including but not limited to Business Associations; Community Property; Privacy, Defamation, and Other Relational Torts; Real Estate Transactions; Remedies; Sales; Special Problems courses; and Wills & Trusts. - 4.
+Follow an academic improvement plan developed by the Academic Development Program.

-- 4. Consult with the Academic Development Program. - 5.
-Limit involvement in extra-curricular activities so as to focus on academics. - 6.
+- 5. Limit involvement in extra-curricular activities so as to focus on academics. - 6.
 Meet with the associate dean or director for student services prior to registration each term for schedule approval.
-The associate dean for student services periodically reports the status of all students on academic supervision to the Academic Standards Committee.
+The associate dean for student services periodically reports the status of all students on academic supervision to the Academic Standards Committee. - 7.
+Work with assistant dean of bar services at the start of the student's final year.

-Students will remain on academic supervision until after the following spring semester's academic standing evaluation.
+Students will remain on academic supervision until their next academic standing evaluation, as defined in H.3. above.
 Students who are removed from academic supervision still are required to satisfy the conditions of academic supervision, including repeating/completing the bar courses before they graduate.
 Once students have been removed from academic supervision, their academic advising registration hold is removed.

-R. JD PROGRAM ACADEMIC DISQUALIFICATION
+J. JD PROGRAM ACADEMIC DISQUALIFICATION